eostrom/eogs/arts/words/2019-04-14-the-week-in-me.md

 mistranslated English, so a few days later I went back and bought it.

-![A photo of Bokslukaren, the bookstore, with a life-sized stuffed gorilla sitting at the patio table outside.][gorilla]
+![A photo of Bokslukaren, the bookstore, with a life-sized stuffed gorilla sitting at the patio table outside.](../../src/assets/images/stockholm-bokslukaren-gorilla.jpg)

 That child is now over three months old, and this week I finally started translating Lena Sjöberg's [<cite>Natten lyser!</cite>][natten-lyser].